 Equipment malfunction of any kind requires the patient to be transferred to another x-ray room for completion of the exam.
 Any malfunction of equipment is to be communicated to department personnel responsible for equipment service.

 Whenever possible, mechanical devices only (e.g. tape, velcro straps, etc.) shall be utilized to immobilize patients during radiology procedures.
 Employees are not to hold children.
-No radiological (x-ray or nuclear) technologist or female in the procreating age shall hold a patient.
+No radiological (X-ray) technologist or female in the procreating age shall hold a patient.
 A family member who is not pregnant will hold the child.

 The location of the crash carts and other emergency carts are known by all department employees.